We independently select featured hotels and may earn a commission if you book through the links below.

 The Cabanas: Steps from the Action

-Renovated several years ago, The Cabanas section blends coastal design with the convenience of being closest to the Main Pool and the beach.
-Select ground-floor rooms feature fire pits and terraces, popular with travelers who want to enjoy outdoor space steps from the sand.
+The Cabanas section is where the energy is.
+Renovated several years ago, it blends coastal design with the convenience of being closest to the Main Pool and the beach.
+This is where I book most families because everything is right there.
+Select ground-floor rooms feature fire pits and terraces, popular with travelers who want outdoor space steps from the sand.

 Best For